Shibboleth, InCommon, and Attributes

 - sn: The individual's last name or surname.
 If the individual is excluded from the public directory, the value for this None.

 - eduPersonTargetedID: This is a unique string assigned by the Shibboleth service per user per service.
 It is made up of numbers, letters, and other characters and contains no personally identifiable information.
 It is used as an identifier when anonymous access is desired.
-For example, it can be used for things like access to library resources where the SP needs to know that the person is entitled to access but wants it to be impossible to tell which library resources a particular person accessed.
+You might use this when an SP needs to know that the person is allowed but doesn't want which library resources a particular person accessed to be tracked.
 It is calculated by hashing the username and a salt value to produce a hash.

 Requesting that University of Pittsburgh Withhold Specific Attributes

-To request that an attribute be withheld from an SP, contact the 24/7 Help Desk.
+To request that an attribute be withheld from an SP, contact the 24/7 IT Help Desk.

 Requesting University of Pittsburgh Release of Additional Attributes